Tarun-Gajjalwar/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for Git &amp; GitHub class..
+This is a demo for Git &amp; GitHub class.

+# Teacher
+Shradha Khapra

+# Student
+Delta Student